gold-silver-copper/english/README.md

 ## 📦 Obtaining Wiktionary Data & Running the Extractor

 This project relies on raw data extracted from Wiktionary.
+THE FOLLOWING STEPS ARE ONLY REQUIRED IF BUILDING COMPLETELY FROM SCRATCH.

 - [Wiktextract (GitHub)](https://github.com/tatuylonen/wiktextract)
 - [Kaikki.org raw data](https://kaikki.org/dictionary/rawdata.html)